Mateusz0507/parallel-random-walk-generation/README.md

 ## Usage
 The program can be executed with the following parameters:
 - -m/--method: Specifies the generation method.
 Possible values: naive (default value), normalization, genetic, genetic2.
 - -N/--N: Specifies the length of the path (number of particles).
-Default value equals 100.
+Default value equals 100 (at least 3).
-- -d/--directional-level: Directional coefficient for energy-based methods, a natural number.
-Higher values result in a more directed distribution.
+- -d/--directional-level: Directional coefficient for energy-based methods.
+Higher values result in a more directed distribution (at least 0).
-- -s/--segments-number: Number of segments into which the path is divided in directional sampling.
+- -s/--segments-number: Number of segments into which the path is divided in directional sampling (at least 1).
 - --mutation-ration: Mutation probability for genetic methods (value between 0 and 1 or exactly 0 or 1).
 - --generation-size: Generation size in genetic algorithms (at least 8).